5S-OMAR-SWEIDAN/STM32-UART-Communication/README.md

 # STM32-UART-Communication

 Communicate between microcontroller and PC using UART.
-With and without HAL driver library.
+With and without HAL driver library.https://github.com/Ltran0325/STM32-UART-Communication/blob/main/README.md

-## Universal Asynchronous Reciever-Transmitter (UART):
+## Universal Asynchronous Receiver-Transmitter (UART):

 Unlike SPI which is a communication protocol, the UART is a physical circuit inside the STM32 microcontroller.
 UART allows for asynchronous communication between two devices using two wires.
 In this project, we cover UART via polling, interrupt, and DMA.